mem48/geocompr/main.md

 #> [1] "sf"         "data.frame"
 ```

-On the other hand, it is also possible to remove the `geom` column using base R functions or `dplyr`:
+On the other hand, it is also possible to remove the geometry column of `left_join4` using base R functions or `dplyr`.
+Here, this is this simple because the geometry column is just another `data.frame` column and no longer the sticky geometry column of an `sf` object (see also Chapter \@ref(spatial-class)):

 ```r